 Training and skills development in the region are not yet sufficiently aligned with the needs of the labour market to provide fully equipped graduates for the workforce.
 The right skills infrastructure needs to be built to meet business and investor demand.
 Particular hurdles that remain to be overcome include perceptions surrounding TVET being seen as a second class career choice to higher education, catering to the specific needs of employers and Asian employment skills gaps, access for women, and access for youth in rural areas.
 There is also a pressing need to develop skills infrastructure across the region, which allow governments, businesses and people to seize the opportunities and prepare for the risks that are being brought about by the Fourth Industrial Revolution and the vast technological changes it entails.

-This meeting will build on the conclusions of our initial dialogue in November 2016, Building a skilled workforce in South East Asia: harnessing partnerships for success which concluded that the ASEAN region is well placed to lead the way in developing a skilled workforce for the future, with wide-ranging opportunities for sharing ideas and harnessing new partnerships, both across the region and with the UK as a partner.
-One objective of this meeting is to provide a platform to showcase successful existing partnerships involving the UK within and across the region, as well an opportunity for regional and UK education institutions and providers to share their expertise and innovations.
+This meeting built on the conclusions of our initial dialogue in November 2016, Building a skilled workforce in South East Asia: harnessing partnerships for success which concluded that the ASEAN region is well placed to lead the way in developing a skilled workforce for the future, with wide-ranging opportunities for sharing ideas and harnessing new partnerships, both across the region and with the UK as a partner.
+One objective of this meeting was to provide a platform to showcase successful existing partnerships involving the UK within and across the region, as well an opportunity for regional and UK education institutions and providers to share their expertise and innovations.